Khaled-H-Mousa/Docking-Analysis/README.md

 This repository provides a complete, step-by-step protocol for performing molecular docking analysis, from data acquisition to final visualization.
 It is designed to be a robust and reproducible guide for investigating the interaction between small molecule ligands and protein targets.

-This protocol was developed and validated for a study investigating the effects of **Kojic Acid** and **D-Limonene** on six key enzymes: Chitinase, Tyrosinase, Lipase, Catalase, Peroxidase, and NF-κB.
+This protocol was developed and validated for a study investigating the effects of **Kojic Acid** on Chitinase enzymes.

 ---